jwhy89/redux-feedback-loop/README.md

 4. Run `npm server`
 5. `cmd + t` to open a new terminal window and Run `npm run client`
 6. Navigate to `localhost:3000`

+### Deployment

+1. Create a new Heroku project
+1. Link the Heroku project to the project GitHub Repo
+1. Create an Heroku Postgres database
+1. Connect to the Heroku Postgres database from Postico
+1. Create the necessary tables

 ### Author